Together, we can build

 Who We Are

-Solshare Energy is a cooperative-controlled corporation with the goal of growing community-based renewable electricity generation in BC by engaging residents and investors in projects that offer financial, social, and environmental returns.
-Solshare Energy is a subsidiary of Vancouver Renewable Energy Co-operative.
+We are a community of investors with the goal of growing community-based renewable electricity generation in BC by engaging residents and investors in projects that offer financial, social, and environmental returns.
+SolShare Energy is a subsidiary of Vancouver Renewable Energy Co-operative.

-Vancouver Renewable Energy Co-op (VREC) first began exploring the idea of a community owned solar energy project in 2006.
+After installing solar systems across BC for more than ten years, Vancouver Renewable Energy Co-op (VREC) began exploring the idea of a community owned solar energy project in 2006.

 We wanted to make owning solar energy systems more accessible.
 Some people wanted to own solar but couldn’t afford the cost of a complete system, didn’t own a house or owned a house but didn’t have a suitable roof.
 In Europe, thousands of people are owners of renewable energy systems through community co-ops, and we wanted to do something similar here.
 However, in 2006 it was not economically viable.